We're here to help

 Everyone deals with grief in different ways.
-When grieving for a much loved pet you or other members of your family may experience a range of emotions from shock, denial, disbelief and very often guilt.
-Should you wish to talk to anyone at your veterinary surgery we can offer support and advice.
+When grieving for a much-loved pet, you or other members of your family may experience a range of emotions from shock, denial, disbelief and, very often, guilt.
+Should you wish to talk to anyone at your Veterinary surgery, we can offer support and advice.

 The Ralph Site

 The Blue Cross also offer a bereavement support line if you would like to talk to someone.
 The number is 0800 0966606.
 The sites above also offer special books that have been written to help your children understand the loss of their pets.